-To request tuition reimbursement, an employee must complete and submit the Tuition Reimbursement Application to their Department Head or Elected Official.
-The request must include a copy of the official course description, the title, time and date, location, duration, total cost (including books and fees), amount of any financial assistance, number of credits, and an explanation of how the course(s) will improve their performance in their current position or how the chosen career path will benefit Bonner County.
+To request tuition reimbursement, an employee must complete and submit the Tuition Reimbursement Request Form to their Department Head or Elected Official.
+The request must include a copy of the official course description, the title, time and date, location, duration, total cost (including books and fees), amount of any financial assistance received, either in the form of grants or student loans, number of credits, proof of final grade or certificate of completion,.
 The written request must be signed by the Department Head or Elected Official prior to submission to Human Resources.

-The Department Head will forward the request to Human Resources no later than 30 days in advance of the class.
-Upon review, Human Resources will schedule the Department Head or Elected Official (or designee) to present to the BOCC.
+The Department Head will forward the request to Human Resources no later than 30 days after completion of the class.
+Upon review, Human Resources will schedule the request to be presented to the BOCC.

 Determinations will be made based on eligibility and funding, the employee's meritorious service or performance, and the requested curriculum or courses with notification to the employee of the approval or denial within 14 days.
 Final approval is by the BOCC, in its sole discretion.
-A copy of the determination will be forwarded to the Department Head and Elected Official.
-Human Resources will process the payment to the associated institution and forward to Auditing for payment.
+A copy of the determination will be forwarded to the Department Head or Elected Official and the employee.
+Human Resources will process the payment to the employee and forward to Auditing for payment.
 The payment process will go through normal channels and not be expedited.